Skip to content

 The thread pool size must be set before the first call to DFF.THREAD.submit(...)

-Set the size of the thread pool (default thread pool size is 5).
+Set the thread pool size (the default thread pool size is 5)

 Example